Communication and Film/Media Courses

 Students in this course will gain a practical understanding of the planning and distribution of media productions and film projects.
 This course incorporates budget, networking, and marketing media strategies.
 In addition to learning through lectures, screenings, and labs to gain an in-depth understanding and working knowledge of the business side of media, students will use digital technology to optimize media for broadcast, web, commercial, and social media outlets across various devices.
 Digital methods will include media streaming, DVD authoring, television, and podcasting.
 Special attention will be given to providing students with practical experience in preparing their own media portfolio for presentation to prospective employers, clients, and college or university admission.
 (Prerequisite: COMM 1000) Lecture: 3 hours.

 In this course, students will work off-site at a company in the concentration and interest area that they are studying, under the direction and supervision of faculty within their program.
 Students will be matched with an opportunity that allows them to apply their skills learned in the classroom, and that provides a real-world experience in Communication and Film/Media.
-(Taken in the last semester with permission of instructor) Lecture: 2 hours, Site placement: 6 hours.
+(Prerequisite: Last semester and/or permission of instructor).
+Lecture: 2 hours, Site placement: 6 hours.

 In this course, students will create a professional portfolio of representative work that demonstrates their skills and ability in media creation.
 Through a series of short exercises and assignments, students will assemble a body of work from their course assignments and independent projects to create this comprehensive online portfolio.
 The course is taken in the last semester of the program sequence.
-(Taken in the last semester with permission of instructor) Lecture: 2 hours, Lab: 1 hour.
+(Prerequisite: Last semester and/or permission of instructor) Lecture: 2 hours, Lab: 1 hour.

 FILM 2204 History of Film I - (3 credits)